Coming Together to Help the Pasadena Community

 “Masks, gloves, social distancing,” were Hall’s own words.

-People pulled up to tents and received two weeks’ worth of groceries for free, and it’s something Attack Poverty wants to keep going.
+People pulled up to tents and received two weeks’ worth of groceries for free.

 “It will become a monthly, maybe bi-monthly, thing for us,” said Hall.

-They’re all looking forward to the events to follow, and when asked if he had any advice for people interested in helping in their own communities, Stevens had some inspiring advice.
+They’re all looking forward to the events to follow.
+When asked if he had any advice for people interested in helping in their own communities, Stevens had some inspiring advice.

 “Be brave, speak up.
 Look for opportunities to help even if you don’t think you have the skills,” said Stevens.
-“I’ve been able to help in the multimedia department at my church, for example, and I am by no means an expert.
+“I’ve helped in the multimedia department at my church, for example, and I am by no means an expert.
 There’s always something you can do.”

-If you’re an employee interested in giving back to your community, please visit CESCares.Benevity.org, and if you are interested in helping or learning more about Attack Poverty, please visit AttackPoverty.org.
+If you’re an employee interested in giving back to your community, please visit CESCares.Benevity.org.
+If you are interested in helping or learning more about Attack Poverty, please visit AttackPoverty.org.